 In a subsequent post, I’ll be writing about fine-tuning our nutritional health even further as we seek to improve our “nutritional support.”

 But maybe you would like to find out even sooner than that how you can begin optimizing your health beyond prudent diet choices.
 If so, just fill in the form below.
 You’ll receive a link to a brief video on my website that explains a program dedicated to creating a customized personal nutritional supplement plan based on a computerized assessment of your diet, background, and history.
-The nutritional products are manufactured by a world-renown nutrition company that is recognized for its clinical research in the development of its products.
+The nutritional products are manufactured by the Shaklee Corporation, a world-renowned nutrition company that is recognized for its clinical research in the development of its products.